Reverse-Engineering checklist

 Pyinstaller

-In general, Python reverse-engineering consists of two steps: dumping the bytecode, and analysing it.
+In general, reverse-engineering of Python programs consists of two steps:

-In case of Pyinstaller, the situation is usually simple because off-the shell tools work.
+In case of Pyinstaller, the situation is usually simple because there are off-the shell tools of high quality.
 I recommend pyinstxtractor-ng, another older option is pyinstxtractor.

 python3 ~/opt/pyinstxtractor.py malware.exe